DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 </div>

 ## The Sunsword
-The *Sunsword* cannot be attuned to when the players first obtain it.
+The *Sunsword* cannot be attuned when the players first obtain it.
 Instead, the players must submerge it in the blessed pool near the Shrine of the White Sun to restore its radiant blade.
 (The hilt retains its sentience and ability to communicate telepathically before its blade is restored.)
 For more information about this arc, see ***Arc V: The Sunsword*** below.

 Note that the *Sunsword* is a sentient magic item; as described in **Conflict** (*Dungeon Master's Guide*, p.
 216), it may make demands of its wielder or attempt to seize control of them if they act contrary to its will.
 (This is especially likely to occur if, for example, its wielder is charmed by Strahd von Zarovich.)
 ## Strahd’s Enemy